Home

 Small infrastructure measures on football pitches in the city of Bern to promote girls' and women's football

-As part of a survey, the Sports Department of the City of Bern asked football clubs in the city for suggestions on how to improve the infrastructure of football pitches in the city, specifically for girls' and women's football.
-Based on this survey, privacy measures will be implemented in the changing rooms of six sports grounds, for example.
-This will improve the conditions for girls and women in clubs in the long term.
+As part of a survey, the Sports Department of the City of Bern asked football clubs in the city about their wishes for improvements to the infrastructure of football pitches in Bern, specifically for girls' and women's football.
+Based on this survey, privacy measures were implemented in the changing rooms of six sports grounds, for example.
+This has brought about a lasting improvement in conditions for girls and women in clubs.

 Expansion of KIDS courses and voluntary school sports

-The Sports Office of the City of Bern already offers special futsal courses for girls as part of the KIDS courses to arouse enthusiasm for football among young girls.
-In collaboration with Familie Quartier Stadt Bern (FQSB), a survey among girls and young women, particularly those with a migration background, is being conducted to better understand their needs in sports and to address them in a targeted manner.
-Based on the results, from the 2025/2026 school year onwards, the KIDS courses will be expanded to include basketball, boxing, handball, multi-sport ball games and dancing for girls and female adolescents.
+The City of Bern's Sports Department had already offered special futsal courses for girlsas part of the KIDS courses to get young girls interested in football.
+In cooperation with Familie Quartier Stadt Bern (FQSB), a survey was conducted among girls and young women, especially those with a migrant background, to better understand their needs in sport and respond to them in a targeted manner.
+Based on the results, from the 2025/2026 school year onwards, the KIDS courses will offer basketball, boxing, handball, multi-sport ball games and dancing for girls and female teenagers in addition to football.
+The SFV's Doppelpass project was implemented in voluntary school sports, enabling schools to offer ‘girls-only’ activities in cooperation with football clubs in the city of Bern as part of their voluntary school sports programme from the 2025/2026 school year onwards.

 Girls Sports Day